 In a recovering economy sales staffing must be a priority.
 Take a close look at your current sales recruiting budget and answer these questions:

-- Is your sales sourcing and recruiting team positioned to be aggressive and flexible in the increasing competitive marketplace?
+- Is your sales sourcing and recruiting team positioned to be aggressive and flexible in the increasingly competitive marketplace?

 - Is your sales recruiting team staffed correctly?